Rowrow620/Rowrow620.github.io/index.md

 ### [Code Review](https://youtu.be/ZDhAX6tFf-Y )

+In the link above, I will present why I chose this artifact, as well as how I plan to enhance the artifact in all 3 sections based on the requirements of the ePortfolio.

 ## The Original Artifact and Why I Choose It

 #### Reverse Engineered Basic Arithmetic Calculator in C++